-(1) All prisoners are legally committed to the jail.
+(1) (Important) All inmates are legally committed to the jail.

-(2) The arresting, transporting or committing officer is identified by name and department.
+(2) (Important) The arresting, transporting or committing officer is identified by name and department.

 (a) Time and date of commitment;